 Erin O'Reilly is in her fourth season as an assistant coach with West Virginia University after joining the staff in August 2013.

-During the 2015 cross country season, O’Reilly helped the Mountaineers to a third-place finish at the Big 12 Championship, guided two to All-Mid-Atlantic Region honors, assisted an individual qualifier to the NCAA Cross Country Championships and helped two earn Academic All-District Team and 12 earn Academic All-Big 12 First Team honors.
+During the 2015 cross country season, O’Reilly helped the Mountaineers to a third-place finish at the Big 12 Championship, guided two to All-Mid-Atlantic Region honors, assisted an individual qualifier to the NCAA Cross Country Championships and helped one earn Academic All-America First Team, two earn Academic All-District Team honors and 12 earn Academic All-Big 12 First Team honors.

 The NCAA Mid-Atlantic Regional meet was highlighted by sophomore Millie Paladino and senior Savanna Plombon’s earning All-Mid-Atlantic Region honors for posting top-25 finishes.
 Paladino led the Mountaineers while crossing the finish line in 11th place with a time of 21:16.20, and Plombon crossed the finish line in 23rd overall (21:25.20).